Substituting Properties in Changelogs

 dbms

 Specifies which database type(s) a changeset is to be used for.
-See valid database type names on Liquibase Database Tutorials.
+See valid database type names on dbms.
 Separate multiple databases with commas.
 Specify that a changeset is not applicable to a particular database type by prefixing with !.
 The keywords all and none are also available.

 global Boolean.
 The attribute defines whether the property is global or limited to the actual DATABASECHANGELOG.
 Default: true.